 The long-term effects on children who have experienced domestic abuse are profound, and can include depression, guilt, self-harm and suicide; misuse of alcohol or drugs; post-traumatic stress disorder and an inability to trust people.

 What can you do?

-Embrace Child Victims of Crime support children aged needs) with additional who have experienced or witnessed domestic abuse.
-This service is across Cambridgeshire Peterborough.
-Referrals from professionals only via
+Embrace Child Victims Crime support children aged 7-19 (24 with additional needs) who have experienced or witnessed domestic abuse.
+This service is Cambridgeshire Peterborough.
+Referrals from professionals only https://embracecvoc.órg.uk/